 Data & Specimen deposition

 Data will be made available to the Washington Bee Atlas project and representative specimens will ultimately reside in the collection of Washington State University.
+Additionally, all data have been deposited at Dryad (), and all analyses are archived on GitHub ().

 RESULTS